Home » RECIPES » Cinnamon Simple Syrup

 • Cheaper than store bought syrups- This recipe costs about $1 to make and it will last you all month long.

-A Quick Video Tutorial:
+Watch My Quick Video Tutorial:

-Ingredients in Cinnamon Simple Syrup
+Cinnamon Simple Syrup Ingredients

 • Water: No explanation needed here, use any water.